JulianHorvath/UK-names-in-America-s-cities/README.md

 Conclusion: “The deep gap between US Coast cities counter drove us to find a better comparative indicator, based on percentages.
 'Percentage of Cities with UK names over Total Cities by Coast' returns 8,6% for East Coast and 4,9% for West Coast, so even though there is a difference, it is insignificant, so we could say the starting hypothesis must be rejected”.

-To access Data Viz (please display in full screen): https://public.tableau.com/app/profile/julian.horvath/viz/UScitieswithUKnamesbyCoast/UKnamesinUScities?publish=yes
+Click [here](https://public.tableau.com/app/profile/julian.horvath/viz/UScitieswithUKnamesbyCoast/UKnamesinUScities?publish=yes) to access interactive Data Viz (please display in full screen).

 ![Image text](https://github.com/JulianHorvath/UK-names-in-America-s-cities/blob/main/Dashboard.png)